 This will lead to some interesting questions: can we build bodily self-awareness (in a sense similar to the famous “rubber hand” experiment) even if the reconstructed poses are substantially different from the actual ones, but based on player’s intentions and imagination?
 Can we enhance immersion this way?
 Will we create a new “uncanny valley”?
 How will the proposed approach affect VR-sickness (a condition similar to motion sickness, caused by extensive exposure to virtual environments)?

-Candidates should have appropriate academic qualifications (first or upper second class honours or MSc degree), in Computer Science, Games Technology, Engineering, Mathematics, Physics or other relevant area, strong background in programming (either C++ or C#) and an interest in Game Design and Psychology.
+Candidates should have appropriate academic qualifications (first or upper second class honours, and preferably MSc degree), in Computer Science, Games Technology, Engineering, Mathematics, Physics or other relevant area, strong background in programming (either C++ or C#) and an interest in Game Design and Psychology.